 And how bad are the problems?
 Well, if you run the app on a device, you'll probably find that it crashes after you’ve viewed several pictures – on my iPhone I get about two-thirds of the way through before it gives up.

 You might also notice that scrolling isn’t smooth in the table view, particularly on older devices.
-If you scroll around a few times iOS might be able to smooth the scrolling a little, but you’ll certainly struggle to get it a flawless 60 frames per second – the gold standard for iOS drawing.
+If you scroll around a few times iOS might be able to smooth the scrolling a little, but you’ll certainly struggle to get it a flawless 60 frames per second on iPhone, or 120 frames per second on iPad Pro – the gold standard for iOS drawing.

 I hope you’ve never seen an app that manages to have all these problems at the same time, but I can guarantee you’ve seen apps that have one or two at a time.
 The goal of this project is to help you learn the skills needed to identify, fix, and test solutions to these common problems, so let’s dive in now…